koki1610168/Limit_Order_Book_Matching_Engine/README.md

 - Handles limit & market buy and sell orders
 - Implements price-time priority
 - Tracks partially filled and unmatched orders in an order book
+- Supports client submission of JSON-formatted orders over a TCP connection
 - Asynchronous trade logging via a background thread
 - Benchmarking with 1,000,000 orders
 - Tested using GoogleTest